About me

 Welcome to Open source

-The biggest achievement by-far was a 0-downtime migration when I migrated hunderds of thousands projects across couple of databases with millions and millions of records into new databases, changing data structure in the process.
-The transfer was done while still serving tens of millions request, and the migration was a success with only 0.015% failure rate that were migrated manually afterwards.
+The biggest achievement by far was a 0-downtime migration when I migrated hundreds of thousands of projects across a couple of databases with billions of records into new databases, changing data structure in the process.
+The transfer was done while still serving tens of millions of requests, and the migration was a success with only a 0.015% failure rate that was migrated with downtime afterwards, after confirming it with the affected organizations.

-Im proud of 0-downtime migration because it allowed me to learn how to develop critical parts of applications safely.
-Before launching the feature it was heavily tested, benchmarked, and simulated.
-I included validation scripts for every step with ability to retry, rollback, or recover.
-With this experience I have confidence into critical thinking when it comes to preventing downtime.
+I’m proud of the 0-downtime migration because it allowed me to learn how to develop critical parts of applications safely.
+Before launching the feature, it was heavily tested, benchmarked, and simulated.
+I included validation scripts for every step with the ability to retry, rollback, or recover.
+With this experience, I gained confidence in critical thinking when it comes to preventing downtime.